missionpinball/mpf-docs/hardware/spike/config.rst

 Some notes on the settings:

 port:

-   Use the port of your USB-serial adapter or of the internal serial on the RPi.
+   Use the port of your USB-serial adapter or of the internal serial on your computer.
 On Windows, this will have a name like "COM5".

 baud:
    This needs to match the value from Step 3 in the